Autism spectrum disorder (ASD) is a common developmental condition that may lead to communication and behavioural challenges in people with autism.

-Those diagnosed with Level 1 autism require supports such as behavioural therapy to assist in improving their social communication skills, have difficulty initiating interactions with other people and picking up social cues such as body language, jokes and sarcasm.
-People with autism at this level may also find it difficult switching between activities and present problems with organisation.
+Those diagnosed with Level 1 autism require supports such as behavioural therapy to assist in improving their social communication skills or picking up social cues such as body language, jokes and sarcasm.
+People with autism at this level may also find it difficult to switch between activities and face challenges with organisation and planning.

 People with Level 2 autism require ‘substantial’ support.
-They experience challenges in verbal and non-verbal social communication skills, social impairments, limited initiation of conversations and social interaction, abnormal responses and difficulty reading social cues, inflexibility of behaviour, restricted or repetitive behaviours and difficulty coping with change.
+They experience challenges in verbal and non-verbal social communication skills, social impairments, inflexibility of behaviour, restricted or repetitive behaviours and difficulty coping with change.
 Occupational therapy is one recommended type of support.

 Those diagnosed with Level 3 autism require ‘very substantial’ support.
-People with Level 3 autism often have severe challenges in their verbal and non-verbal social communication skills, difficulty coping with change and have restricted or repetitive behaviours.
+People with autism often have severe challenges in their verbal and non-verbal social communication skills, difficulty coping with change and restricted or repetitive behaviours.
 They may also show aggressive behaviours and more personalised therapies and supports are necessary.